The Quatermass Xperiment: Casting

-Irish-American actor Brian Donlevy was brought in by Robert L. Lippert to play the title role of Quatermass to provide an interest for American audiences.
+American actor Brian Donlevy was brought in by Robert L. Lippert to play the title role of Quatermass to provide an interest for American audiences.
 Donlevy, in his own words, specialised in "he-men roles – rough, tough and realistic".
 Nominated for an Academy Award for Best Supporting Actor for Beau Geste (1939), he was also known for his appearances in The Great McGinty (1940) and The Glass Key (1942).
 At the time he appeared as Quatermass, his career was in decline, however.
 Donlevy's no-nonsense portrayal of Quatermass is very different from that of Reginald Tate in the television version.
 It was not to Nigel Kneale's liking, who said: "I may have picked Quatermass's surname out of a phone book, but his first name was carefully chosen: Bernard, after Bernard Lovell, the creator of Jodrell Bank.
 Pioneer, ultimate questing man.
 Donlevy played him as a mechanic, a creature with a completely closed mind".
 Responding to Kneale's criticisms, Val Guest said that "Nigel Kneale was expecting to find Quatermass like he was on television, a sensitive British scientist, not some American stomping around, but to me Donlevy gave it absolute reality".
 By this stage in his career, Donlevy was suffering from alcoholism; it was some weeks into the shoot before Guest became aware that the flask of coffee he always carried on set was laced with brandy.
 Guest found, however, that "Brian was all right, no problem at all once you kept him sober".
 He reprised the role of Quatermass in Quatermass 2 (1957) but was replaced by Andrew Keir in the third film, Quatermass and the Pit (1967).

 Inspector Lomax was played by Jack Warner, who appeared by arrangement with the J. Arthur Rank Organisation, with whom he was contracted.
 At the time, he was best known as the star of Here Come the Huggetts (1948) and its sequels.
 Shortly after finishing The Quatermass Xperiment, he made his first appearance on television in the role he is most associated with: the title character in Dixon of Dock Green (1955–76).
 Warner plays Lomax in a lighthearted fashion and there is a running joke in the film involving Lomax's futile attempts to find the time to have a shave with his electric razor.